MC42/hi-im.kim/writing/pmmm/sous-chef.md

 Homura nodded, her body moving in calculated, precise ways that Mami recognized as emotional distancing.
 She was *disassociating.*

-So she let her recede to the couch, occuping as small a spot as she could on the far side of the room.
+So she let Homura recede to the couch, occuping as small a spot as she could on the far side of the room.

 Mami hummed as she cleaned, a [familiar tune](https://www.youtube.com/watch?v=6KfL9DRXHYk) filling the air.